TylerJang27/Scav_Hunt_Extension/README.md

    - A URL pointing to an image
 - silent (Boolean) [2=false]
    - Whether or not you want alerts to be suppressed when a user finds a clue
+- beginning (String)
+   - A beginning text message to be displayed when a user chooses a hunt.
+Can use `\n`
  - clues (List of Objects) [1]
     - The clues to be found along the trail